-Snake plants bring to mind visions of Medusa and are also called mother-in-laws tongue.
+Snake plants bring to mind visions of Medusa, and are also called mother-in-law’s tongue.
 The plant features sword-shaped leaves — smooth and almost waxy.
-The easy nature of snake plant care makes it perfect for almost any interior situation and a visually striking and tenacious specimen.
-The plants are perfect gifts to share with the garden-challenged, as they thrive on neglect and rise above abuse.
+The easy nature of snake plant care makes it perfect for almost any interior situation, and a visually striking and tenacious specimen.
+The plants are perfect gifts to share with the garden-challenged, because they thrive on neglect and rise above abuse.
 Learn how to propagate snake plants so you can share this amazing and versatile houseplant.

 Basic Snake Plant Care